unahouExosite/docs/gwe/getting_started.rst.md

 To download the latest version of the Public Release of Gateway Engine, follow these steps:

-1. Navigate to the releases section and follow the instructions to download Gateway Engine.
+1. Navigate to the [Gateway Engine Release Packages](https://github.com/exosite/docs/blob/gwe/gwe/release_packages.rst.md#gateway-engine-release-packages) section and follow the instructions to download Gateway Engine.
 2. Run these commands to copy Gateway Engine to your gateway (the actual filename in the command may differ):